awslabs/serverless-rules/docs/rules/index.md

 ## Rule levels

-A rule can have one of the follow three rule levels: Error, Warning, or Info.
+A rule can have one of the following three rule levels: Error, Warning, or Info.

 An __Error__ level for a rule means this is a recommended practice for the vast majority of circumstances.

 A __Warning__ level means that this is a recommended practice, but you can achieve similar results through a different implementation.
 For example, you can create alarms through [third party offering](https://aws.amazon.com/lambda/partners/), rather than using AWS CloudWatch.

-An __Info__ level means that this does not necessarily align with recommended practices, but can point out potential issues or misconfiguration.
-For example, an Amazon EventBridge event bus without any rules associated to it, as you might create those rules throught a different template.
+An __Info__ level means that this does not necessarily align with recommended practices but can point out potential issues or misconfiguration.
+For example, an Amazon EventBridge event bus without any rules associated with it, as you might create those rules through a different template.

 ## AWS Lambda